chiragsakhuja/lc3tools/docs/UPGRADE1.md

 Release v2.0.0 introduces a completely new simulator backend as well as some minor bugfixes that are not in v1.0.6.
 The new backend is functionality identical to the previous backend, but it more stable and is fully deterministic.
-If these changes are important, please transition to API_VER 2.
+If these changes are important to you, please transition to `API_VER 2`.

 ## New Directories
 The `backend` and `frontend` categorization no longer applies, and everything is